AbhirupaGhosh/mcdr-tb-utilities/README.md

-# mcdr-tb-utilities
+# mcdr-mtb-utilities
 ## Introduction

-mcdr-tb-utilities provides script to generate VCF files from *Mycobacterium tuberculosis* WGS data.
-These VCF files can be used as input for the webserver of [**MCDR-TB**](http://dibresources.jcbose.ac.in/ssaha4/mcdr-tb/) that performs prediction of drug resistance from Variant calling format (VCF) files.
+mcdr-mtb-utilities provides script to generate VCF files from *Mycobacterium tuberculosis* WGS data.
+These VCF files can be used as input for the webserver of [**mcdr-mtb**](http://dibresources.jcbose.ac.in/ssaha4/mcdr-mtb/) that performs prediction of drug resistance from Variant calling format (VCF) files.

 ## Scripts